-The Class Principal Amounts of the Certificates will be subject to reduction due to the allocation of Realized Losses and/or Certificate Writedown Amounts.
-However, Freddie Mac guarantees the timely payment of interest at the applicable Class Coupon and, as applicable, payment of principal as described herein, including payment in full by the Stated Final Distribution Date, of the Offered Certificates and will (i) make a Guarantor Principal Payment on any Distribution Date in an amount up to the Principal Deficiency Amount for each applicable Class of Offered Certificates on such Distribution Date, (ii) make a Guarantor Interest Payment in an amount up to the Interest Deficiency Amount for each applicable Class of Offered Certificates on such Distribution Date, and (iii) make Guarantor Maturity Payments if the remaining Class Principal Amount of any Class of Offered Certificates - Distributions of Interest" and "Description of the Certificates - Principal - Allocation of Principal Remittance Amount" and allocation of Realized Losses, Certificate Writedown Amounts and Subsequent Recoveries on the Stated Final Distribution Date.
+The Class Principal Amounts of the Certificates will be subject to reduction due to the allocation of Realized Losses and/or Certificate Writedown Amounts and increase due to the allocation of Subsequent Recoveries.
+However, Freddie Mac guarantees the timely payment of interest at the applicable Class Coupon and, as applicable, payment of principal as described herein, including payment in full by the Stated Final Distribution Date of the Offered Certificates and will (i) make a Guarantor Principal Payment on any Distribution Date in an amount up to the Principal Deficiency Amount for each applicable Class of Offered Certificates on such Distribution Date, (ii) make a Guarantor Interest Payment in an amount up to the Interest Deficiency Amount for each applicable Class of Offered Certificates on such Distribution Date, and (iii) make Guarantor Maturity Payments if the remaining Class Principal Amount of any Class of Offered Certificates is greater than zero after the application of interest and principal in accordance with "Description of the Certificates - Distributions of Interest" and "Description of the Certificates - Principal - Allocation of Principal Remittance Amount" and allocation of Realized Losses, Certificate Writedown Amounts and Subsequent Recoveries on the Stated Final Distribution Date.

-An election will be made to treat the pool of Mortgage Loans (the "Lower-Tier REMIC Pool") as a "real estate mortgage investment conduit" (a "REMIC") for U.S. federal income tax purposes.
-An election will be made to treat the pool of "regular interests" in the Lower-Tier REMIC Pool as a REMIC for U.S. federal income tax purposes (the "Upper-Tier REMIC Pool" and, together with the Lower-Tier REMIC Pool, the "REMIC Pools").
-As described more fully in this Offering Circular, the Class HA, Class HV, Class HZ, Class MA, Class MV, Class MZ, Class M55D, Class M, Class B, Class A-IO, Class B-IO and Class XS-IO Certificates will represent ownership of the "regular interests" in the Upper-Tier REMIC Pool and, other than the Class B and Class XS-IO Certificates, certain other rights and/or obligations.
-Each of the Class R and Class RS Certificates will constitute the sole class of "residual interests" in the Upper-Tier REMIC Pool and Lower-Tier REMIC Pool, respectively.
-The Class MI Certificate represents ownership of Mortgage Insurance Proceeds, if any, and does not represent ownership of an interest in a REMIC.
-Each class of MACR Certificates represents interests in the related Exchangeable Certificates for U.S. federal income tax purposes.
+As described more fully in this Offering Circular, the Class HA, Class HV, Class HZ, Class MA, Class MV, Class MZ, Class M, Class M, Class B, Class A-IO, Class B-IO and Class XS-IO Certificates will represent ownership of "regular interests" in a "real estate mortgage investment conduit" (a "REMIC") for U.S. federal income tax purposes.
+An election will be made to treat the pool of Mortgage Loans as a REMIC and multiple further REMIC elections will be made to facilitate creation of regular interests corresponding to the Certificates (each of the REMICs, a "REMIC Pool").
+The REMIC Pool from which the regular interests corresponding to the Certificates are issued is the "Upper-Tier REMIC Pool".
+The Class M and Class B-IO Certificates, in addition to representing ownership of a regular interest, will represent certain other rights or obligations.
+The Class MI Certificate will represent ownership of Mortgage Insurance Proceeds, if any, and does not represent ownership of an interest in a REMIC.
+Each class of MACR Certificates will represent interests in the related Exchangeable Certificates for U.S. federal income tax purposes.
 See "Certain Federal Income Tax Consequences" herein.